karenbajador/Kazzle-Dazzle/about.md

 I put up this blog to write about my journey in learning new things in the realm of technology.
 I am excited to share about my learning process and challenges in getting stuff done, and probably my insights on random subject of interests.

-This project is open-source.
+This project is open-source and hosted in Github.
 Click any of the links above to check out the source code.

 [Go to the Home Page]({{ site.url }}{{ site.base_url }})